RGB vs. RGBW LED Strip

-RGB+W is undoubtedly a much more capable product that standard RGB LED strip.
-However, it is of course a bit more expensive.
-The better choice can be down to the application.
-If all you’re after are basic RGB colours with no requirement for pure white then basic RGB LED strip is generally more cost effective and efficient.
-However for those looking for the option of white and RGB colours, as well as a mix of both, then RGB+W is a better bet.
+RGB+W is undoubtedly a much more flexible product than standard RGB LED strip which looks a little crude alongside RGB+W. Inevitably it is of course a bit more expensive but you are getting a much more capable product.
+If all you’re after are basic RGB colours with no requirement for a proper white then basic RGB LED strip is generally more cost effective, however if you do need white (for example for task lighting) then RGB+W is a better bet.

 Are the controllers different?

 Yes.
 RGB+W lighting controllers have five outputs, one for each colour and one for power.
 As RGB has one less chip, it only requires four.
 The functionality of the control also has to be different to control the white part of the LED in RGB+W.